 Sandwiched between the better known paths of Monk’s Road and Mastiles Lane there lies a quiet bridleway connecting Street Gate near Malham Tarn with Arncliffe Cote.
 The path passes through some lovely limestone scenery before dropping sharply down the shoulder of Cote Gill in to Littondale.
-The return via Monks Road makes for a long day but the walking is very easy and the miles simply fly past.
+The return via Monks Road makes for a long day.
+However the walking is very easy and the miles simply fly past.
 Don’t miss the classic example of dry stone walling around Middle Barn where so many ‘typical’ Dales photography has taken place.

 Have a look at St Oswalds church at Arncliffe.
 The church is thought to be of Norman origin but could have been earlier Saxon.
 The bells date from roughly 1350 and still strike every hour.